At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific duties of a Business Services Administrator.
-Understanding the day-to-day tasks and responsibilities will help you demonstrate your knowledge during the interview.
+Understanding the day-to-day tasks and responsibilities will help you demonstrate your knowledge during interviews and show that you're genuinely interested in the role.

 ✨Tip Number 2

-Network with current or former employees of Pertemps.
-They can provide valuable insights into the company culture and what they look for in candidates, which can give you an edge in your application.
+Network with current or former employees of Pertemps, especially those in administrative roles.
+They can provide valuable insights into the company culture and expectations, which can help you tailor your approach when applying.

 ✨Tip Number 3